y893192/PCT/README.md

 # Refining Pseudo Labeling with Multi-Scale Consistency Matching for Contrastive Domain Adaptive Object Detection
----

 By Yan Yuan, Xiaodong Wang, Lei Huang.

-This is the implementation of our paper: Refining Pseudo Labeling with Multi-Scale Consistency Matching for Contrastive Domain Adaptive Object Detection.
+This is the implementation of our paper: **Refining Pseudo Labeling with Multi-Scale Consistency Matching for Contrastive Domain Adaptive Object Detection**.

 > :exclamation: Note: The source code is currently incomplete and will be fully released once the manuscript is accepted by the journal.
 >